-Reset Interest Rate - The interest rate on the Notes will be reset on each Reset Date, which might affect interest payments on an investment in the Notes and/or the market price of any such investment
+Reset Interest Rate - The interest rate on the Notes will be reset on the Issuer Call Date, which might affect interest payments on an investment in the Notes and/or the market price of any such investment

-The Notes will initially bear interest at the Initial Interest Rate to (but excluding) the First Reset Date.
-On each Reset Date, the Interest Rate will be reset to the Reset Interest Rate.
-The Reset Interest Rate, which will be affected by market and numerous other conditions in effect at the time of its determination, might be less than the Initial Interest Rate and/or the Interest Rate applicable to the Notes prior to any such reset.
-In addition, the Reset Margin used in calculating each Reset Interest Rate might, on any Reset Date, be lower than the margin that would apply to a similar security being issued on such Reset Date.
+The Notes will initially bear interest at the Initial Interest Rate to (but excluding) the Issuer Call Date, at which time the Interest Rate will be reset to the Reset Interest Rate.
+The Reset Interest Rate, which will be affected by market and numerous other conditions in effect at the time of its determination, might be less than the Initial Interest Rate.
+In addition, the Reset Margin used in calculating the Reset Interest Rate might, on the Issuer Call Date, be lower than the margin that would apply to a similar security being issued on the Issuer Call Date.
 The unpredictability of the Reset Interest Rate thus might negatively affect the market price of an investment in the Notes.
 See Condition 5 for further information of such resetting of the Interest Rate.